-In cases of illness, you must please inform the school by telephoning 01484 406381 as soon as possible on each day of absence indicating the reason.
+In cases of illness, you must inform the school by either Parentmail App or by telephoning 01484 406381 as soon as possible on each day of absence indicating the reason*

 Please try, as far as possible, to avoid making dental appointments etc during school hours.
 Any requests to leave school during the day should be in writing.
 Letters requesting permission to leave school should be given to your child’s Achievement Leader for authorisation.
 Again we ask for your co-operation.

 At RHS, we seek to ensure that all our students receive a full-time education which maximises opportunities for each pupil to fulfil their potential.
 We expect students to be on time, every day, unless there is a very good reason not to be.
 The minimum expected attendance is 97%.
 We have a School Health Worker and a team of First Aid trained staff should a student feel ill at any point during the day.

 Minor ailments, such as a headaches or slight cold, coughs and temperature, are not acceptable reasons for failing to attend school and will not be authorised.